Programmer-Shivansh/ChickNchat/README.md

-# Project: MSN - Omegle Clone
+# Project: ChickNchat

-P.S: this was build live on twitch: [https://twitch.tv/stormix_dev](https://twitch.tv/stormix_dev)

 ## Description

-MSN is an Omegle clone built using Bun, TypeScript, and React.
+ChickNchat is built using Bun, TypeScript, and React.
 It allows users to anonymously chat with strangers in a one-on-one video chat.
 The project is divided into two main components: the client, which is a web application built using Vite and React with TypeScript, and the server, which is responsible for managing user connections and chat sessions using Bun and TypeScript.

 ## Features